HeavyMedl/HowToJavaScript/README.md

 	```
 	Sweet.
 You've essentially created a dynamic way of retrieving a CSS file from a `source` without blocking the rendering of the page

 4. Now we need to call our function using the CDN resource from step 2.
 Go to your workspace: `http://127.0.0.1:3000/intern` and refresh.
-Find our function by typing `CTRL+P` and then `intern.js`.
+Find our function by typing `F12`, `CTRL+P` and then `intern.js`.
 You should see it defined.
 Now call the function from the `console`:
 	```js
 	getFile('https://maxcdn.bootstrapcdn.com/bootstrap/3.3.4/css/bootstrap.min.css');
 	```
 Now that's a little better!
-The page doesn't look so newb anymore but its not perfect.
-If you `Right Click` and `Inspect Element`, find the `<head>` element and look closely you'll see that you've successfully allocated a style sheet.
+The page doesn't look so ugly anymore but its not perfect.
+If you `Right Click` and `Inspect Element`, find the `<head>`.
+Look closely and you'll see that you've successfully allocated a style sheet.
 You should see this in the head:
 	```html
 	<link type="text/css" rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.4/css/bootstrap.min.css">
 	```